 Nature is my deepest resource.
 Whether it's through hiking in the forest, exploring rivers and waterfalls, being in the ocean, or camping back country, I find myself in the flow of the water and the movement of the wind.
 My counseling work encourages a connection beyond ourselves, to the sacredness that surrounds us and that we are inherently a part of.

-As an LPC Intern, I am supervised by Stephen Keeley, LPC and Deah Baird, ND, LPC, CHT.
+As an LPC Associate, I am supervised by Stephen Keeley, LPC and Deah Baird, ND, LPC, CHT.

 I do not accept any form of insurance.